ezrajustin/buzztracker/README.md

 Over-the-top (OTT) streaming platforms like Hulu, Amazon Prime, and Netflix collect their own data on how watched their TV shows are.
 But if they also had access to information about how talked-about (or "buzzy") their TV shows are, it would guide short-term business decisions (e.g. investing social media marketing dollars in buzzy TV shows will likely have more virality, word-of-mouth spread, and ROI) and long-term business decisions (e.g. deciding what type of content to produce in the future, identifying culturally influential content that could contend for prestigious awards like Emmys or Academy Awards, improve brand recognition/equity).

 BuzzTracker is a data platform that takes custom inputs specifying TV shows and associated search terms from business users (via Google Sheets), calculates Twitter volumes matching those search terms (using Spark for preprocessing at scale and Elasticsearch for string matching at scale), and visualizes those Twitter volumes in Kibana for appropriate date windows (i.e. one week before TV show launch date to four weeks after TV show launch date).
 The platform then leverages Airflow to regularly recalculate Twitter volumes whenever user-input search terms have been updated.
 The inputs (i.e. both TV shows and/or search terms of interest) can continually be updated, and the platform will dynamically handle and re-produce results, which makes it a useful tool for ongoing tracking and analysis as opposed to simply a one-time ad hoc analysis.

+Note: BuzzTracker uses, processes, and aggregates ~3TB of raw Twitter archive data for the period July 2018 to July 2019.

 # Setup